N3RDP0RT4L-HQ/.github/profile/README.md

 Welcome to the N3RDP0RT4L headquarters operating on the planet Kepler-186F!

-We have achieved many application ports, and modifications to make the SM-T380, and the in-progress codename "enuma" better then ever before.
+We have achieved many application ports, and modifications to make the SM-T380, and the in-progress codename "enuma" device better then ever before.

 We also hope you can all stick around for the exciting future of the inclusive N3RDP0RT4L scene.